-Under the terms of the Families First Coronavirus Response Act (H.R.6201), Medicare, Medicaid, and private health insurance plans – including grandfathered plans – are required to fully cover the cost of COVID-19 testing, without any cost-sharing or prior-authorization requirements, for the duration of the emergency period.
+Under the terms of the Families First Coronavirus Response Act (H.R.6201), Medicare, Medicaid, and private health insurance plans – including grandfathered plans – are required to fully cover the cost of COVID-19 testing, without any cost-sharing or prior-authorization requirements, for the duration of the emergency period (which has most recently been extended through mid-April 2021).
 That includes the cost of the lab services as well as the provider fee at a doctor’s office, urgent care clinic, or emergency room where the test is administered.

-Since it’s a federal law, the requirements apply to both self-insured and fully-insured health plans, whereas the testing coverage requirements that numerous states have imposed (details here and here) are only applicable to fully insured plans.
+Since it’s a federal law, the requirements apply to both self-insured and fully-insured health plans, whereas the testing coverage requirements that numerous states have imposed (see examples here and here) are only applicable to fully insured plans.

 What kinds of health plans might not cover testing?

 Health plans that aren’t considered minimum essential coverage are not required to cover COVID-19 testing under the federal rules.
 This includes short-term health plans, fixed indemnity plans, and healthcare sharing ministry plans.
 It also includes the Farm Bureau plans in Tennessee, Iowa, Indiana, and Kansas – which are not considered health insurance and are specifically exempt from insurance regulations.
 But some of these plans are voluntarily covering COVID-19 testing and telehealth, so the specifics depend on the plan.

 States have the power to regulate short-term health plans, and Washington, for example, extended its testing coverage requirements to include short-term health plans.
 (Washington already has very strict rules for short-term health plans).
 But in most states, most plans that aren’t minimum essential coverage are not required to cover COVID-19 testing.

 How will my health plan cover a COVID-19 vaccine?